Wang-Group/TPAML/README.md

 How to cite
 Su, Y., Dai, Y., Zeng, Y., Wei, C., Chen, Y., Ge, F., Zheng, P., Zhou, D., Dral, P. O., Wang, C., Interpretable Machine Learning of Two-Photon Absorption.
 Adv.
 Sci.
 2023, 10, 2204902. https://doi.org/10.1002/advs.202204902

 We think Comprehensive_Molecular_Featurizer_V2.0 is possibly helpful, because it can generate feature matrix based on Molecular fragment fingerprint(MFF), RDkit, and MFF-MOE.
+Especially, a python function, find_conju, could help to find the conjugated parts in one molecule.
+The Input shuold be mol from smiles.

 The data of two-photon absorption  of this study are openly available in figshare at https://doi.org/10.6084/m9.figshare.c.6264228.v2, reference number 6264228.
 Predictions of ML-TPA cross section can be done with open source, free package MLatom at http://mlatom.com.
 In addition, calculations can be performed online using the MLatom@XACS (Xiamen Atomistic Computing Suite) cloud computing service at http://XACScloud.com